open-policy-agent/gatekeeper/website/docs/gator.md

 optionally any Mutation CRs.
 The command will output a manifest containing the expanded resources.

-If the mutators use spec.match.namespaceSelector, the namespace the resource belongs to must be supplied in order to correctly evaluate the match criteria.
+If the mutators or constraints use `spec.match.namespaceSelector`, the namespace the resource belongs to must be supplied in order to correctly evaluate the match criteria.
 If a resource is specified for expansion but its non-default namespace is not supplied, the command will exit 1.
+See the [non default namespace example](#non-default-namespace-example) below.

 ### Usage